Mac Mail problems: Top 7 Mail app problems and fixes

-With a new macOS out there, some Mac users have encountered Mac Mail problems following an attempt to update to macOS Catalina.
-It's may as well happen on macOS Big Sur.
+With a new macOS out there, some Mac users have encountered Mac Mail problems following an attempt to update their macOS.
+The problem was reported on a number of recent macOS versions.

 If you are experiencing any of the problems listed below, we’ve got fixes to get your Mac Mail working as it should.
-Despite numerous improvements from the previous operating system, there weren't too many changes made to the Mail App in Catalina.
+Despite numerous improvements from the previous operating systems, there weren't too many changes made to the Mail App in Big Sur and Monterey.

 However, there have, and were numerous reports of the app crashing or unexpectedly quitting, which is why fixes and workarounds are currently needed to ensure the Mail app works as it should.

 Here are a number of problems and 12 fixes for those who've encountered unexpected issues with Mac Mail.

 1. Mail not launching since macOS update

 This is one of the most common problems people keep encountering, and it seems the fix is pretty simple too.

 Fix: Launch the Mac Mail app from your Applications

 If Mail launches that way, drag the icon out of the Dock.
 Once that has vanished, drag the icon — a copy of it will be made —back into the Dock.
 Then close Mail and attempt to open it again via the Dock.
 Providing that works, your problem is fixed.

 Now, if the above solution doesn't work and Mail is either crashing or running slowly, there are other ways you can get it working smoothly again.
 No one can be without access to email for too long!